Rent-My-Tent/Rent-My-Tent/README.md

 ## Week One
 * Why is blockchain needed to solve this problem?
+  - Public blockchain infrastructure is well-suited to freely create and exchange unique digital representations of anything in forms of tokens.
 * What demographics do you serve?
   - 250,000 tents are left at music festivals across the UK every year.
 Source: Association of Independent Festivals
 * What is the size of the market?